‘Elderly’ or ‘older’? Advocates and a dictionary address language on aging.

 That lexical undercurrent was at play this week as more than 4,000 researchers, scientists, and others gathered at the annual Gerontological Society of America (GSA) conference to talk about themes of loneliness, dementia, Medicare, and ...
 Donald Trump (as in, what last week’s presidential victory bodes for all these issues).

-Sessions included a study on aging stigma-inducing terms used on social media, a ChatGPT analysis of election news coverage, and a look at words used in children’s media portrayals of older characters.
+Sessions included a study on stigma-inducing ageist terms used on social media, a ChatGPT analysis of election news coverage, and a look at words used in children’s media portrayals of older characters.

 What capped it off was last month’s GSA-led effort asking the world’s most influential dictionaries to make changes.